thecdil/sediment/_tributaries/atmosphere.md

 ## Radium Dust
 {% include feature/image-gallery.html objectid="sediment60" caption=false%}

-In 1949, in the wake of World War II and the rush for nuclear power, the Vanadium Corporation of America constructed a uranium mill on the banks of Glen Canyon.
+In 1949, IN the wake of World War II and the rush for nuclear power, the Vanadium Corporation of America constructed a uranium mill on the banks of Glen Canyon.
 The mill closed in 1953, but Vanadium left behind 26,000 tons of radioactive tailings in an uncovered heap.
 When Lake Powell began to fill ten years later, dam managers decided to allow lake waters to back up over Vanadium's refuse, all of which leached into Lake Powell's sediment. [^30]

 If and when the lake retreats, radium-infused sediment will become exposed to air, and radioactive dust will blow across the basin.
 Uranium is bone-seeking, meaning once it gets into the body, it settles in the skeleton and incorporates with the bone's minerals.
 Cells decay when they come into contact with radium, causing the body to eventually disintegrate.